YousefEZ/TFL-c/README.md

 ## Initialisation:

+1. an array of station is created, with the size defined in STATION_NUMBER (271), and the size of the array of links (in the statio) is defined in MAX_STATION_LINKS (10).

-1. The file *stations_db.csv* is opened in read, and is used to
+2. The file *stations_db.csv* is opened in read, and is used to retrieve data about each station and it's links.
+Link's to_station are given the value -1.

+3. After all the stations have been initialised, then the links will find their true to_station id's values.

+\n\n\n\n\n

+## Program